 - Ask faculty what they do to balance their commitments as teachers and researchers.
 Faculty and student lives are remarkably similar, and they often have unique perspectives on finding time to focus on scholarship, hobbies, and loved ones.

 - In each course – especially as you advance in your studies – there will likely be at least one (or more) topic that you get “stuck” on.
 Individual time with faculty can help them work with you to reframe their content around how you think/your personal frame of reference.

-- Take Your Professor/Mentor to Lunch.
+- Penn Mentor Meals Program.
 This program allows a group of up to three students to have lunch with the Penn Professor or Mentor of their choice with the cost of the meal covered by the university.
+Alternatively, one of your mentors can host a larger group of students in their home.
 It is a great informal opportunity for you to connect with a faculty member, eat a free meal, and be comfortable asking questions in a group of fellow students.

 Faculty and Staff Advice for First-generation Undergraduates

 What should I expect to achieve during my time at Penn?
 From your fellow students to faculty and staff, you will encounter a variety of perspectives on when you should attain specific milestones in your academic career.
 This page is meant to help guide you through what you should really expect from your Penn experience.

 - Developing a meaningful connection with a faculty member.
 Having a meaningful connection with a faculty member whose research and/or teaching inspire you takes time.
 However, if you’re carefully choosing classes that align with your interests, you should leave the end of your first year with at least one faculty member to whom you can turn with questions about your academic, professional, and sometimes personal aspirations.